 - prohibit offenders from disposing of funds, securities or other assets.

 In some cases, enforcement personnel negotiate settlement agreements under which the alleged offenders submit to agreed sanctions.
 In some jurisdictions, these settlement agreements are approved by enforcement personnel; in others, they are subject to approval by the local securities commission or administrative tribunal.
 CSA members act jointly in approving some settlements and taking enforcement action.

 Canadian securities regulators have conferred on certain self-regulatory organizations (SROs) the power to regulate the conduct of securities dealers, including mutual fund dealers, under the supervision of CSA members.
-The primary SROs involved are the Investment Industry Regulatory Organization of Canada (IIROC), the Chambre de la sécurité financière (CSF) and the Mutual Fund Dealers Association of Canada (MFDA).
-In the event of SRO rule violations, the SROs can impose administrative penalties on dealer members or their employees, including membership suspension or revocation, market access restrictions and fines.
+The primary SROs involved are the Canadian Investment Regulatory Organization (CIRO), operating as a successor to the Investment Industry Regulatory Organization of Canada (IIROC) and the Mutual Fund Dealers Association of Canada (MFDA), and the Chambre de la sécurité financière (CSF).
+In the event of SRO rule violations, the SROs may impose administrative penalties on dealer members or their employees, including membership suspension or revocation, market access restrictions and fines.

 Exchanges monitor compliance, by listed companies, with the terms of Exchange listing agreements and policies.
 Where appropriate, they can deny pre-approval of certain transactions, require corrective disclosure, halt or suspend trading and, in egregious cases, terminate a listing.